RohitTru/botStonkWar/README.md

 #### If you want to delete your branch:
 - git branch -D name-of-the-branch

-- git push origin --delete name-of-the-branch
+-git push origin --delete name-of-the-branch